 The Trainbots are another favorite group of mine since I have enjoyed trains ever since I was a child.
 Personally I believe these figures would have done well in the United States, but apparently Hasbro did not agree.
 More can be read on the Trainbots here.

-Ever since the knock offs hit the market these guys aren't as hard to find anymore, but they are still a lot of fun.
-You can read more here and here.
+Ever since the knock offs hit the market these guys aren't as expensive as they used to be, but they can still be hard to find.
+You can read more here, here and here.

 White Headmaster Warriors (missing Loafer)

 These figures can be some of the most elusive in the entire hobby.
 The pictures speak for themselves, but you can read more here, here, here, here and here.

 The final piece of the puzzle!

 I searched for these two figures for a very long time as companions to the other dinocassettes.
 In many ways, these were more difficult to find.
 You can read more here.

 In many ways, Masterforce is probably the most alien Japanese G1 series, very few robot-only characters were involved, and this was the first series that didn't feature any American characters.
 However I must admit it is my favorite series story-wise of all the Japanese series due to good characterization and interesting plot lines.
 The same cannot be said of Headmasters or Victory.